webmakaka/javadev.org/website/basics/android/installation/index.md

 ### Enabling hardware acceleration for Android SDK emulator on Linux

-I don't know Hardware Acceleration works or not.
+I'm really don't know Hardware Acceleration works or not.

 Ubuntu: